szaimen/nextcloud-easy-test/readme.md

 If one of the above variables are set via e.g. `-e CALENDAR_BRANCH=master` during the initial container creation, then will the container automatically get the chosen branch from github and compile and enable the chosen apps on the instance during the startup.

 ## How does it work?
-The docker image comes pre-bundled with all needed dependencies for a minimal instance of Nextcloud, has the master branch already included and allows to define a target branch via environmental variables that will automatically be switched to and refreshed during the container startup (or restart).
+The docker image comes pre-bundled with all needed dependencies for a minimal instance of Nextcloud, has the master branch already included and allows to define a target branch via environmental variables that will automatically be switched to and installed during the container startup.
+For a refresh, you need to recreate the container by first removing it and then running the same command again.